Top Rated, Family Owned & Operated Exterminator Serving Potomac MD

-Miche Pest Control provides termite control services in Potomac MD and the surrounding areas.
+Miche Pest Control provides termite control services in Potomac Maryland.
 We get rid of termites fast by combining termite bait stations with direct treatment of areas with termite damage and live termites, providing fast relief from termite infestations as well as lasting protection from existing and future termite populations.
 Included in your first termite control service from Miche Pest Control:

 - Spot Treatment Of Areas With Termite Damage

 - Spot Treatment Of Areas With Live Termites

 - Installation Of Termite Bait Stations For Lasting Protection

 This service plan provides year round protection from subterranean termites.
 We use products that are registered with the EPA, and labeled for use around homes, hospitals, day cares, and pet kennels.
 The first service is designed to get rid of an existing termite infestation, and immediately starts working to keep termites from coming back after they've been eliminated.
 The bait stations are loaded with enough bait to last a year - that's why we do at least one service per year, and more if you need.
 If you're having issues with termites in between regular services, just let us know and we'll go back out in between services at no extra cost.

 Pests We Can Get Rid Of For You

 Crickets | Hornets | Yellowjackets | Termites | Ticks | Lady Bugs | Rats | Silverfish | Spiders | Carpenter Bees | Cockroaches | Fleas | Bees | Wasps | Earwigs | Centipedes | Mosquitoes | Stink Bugs | Carpenter Ants | Ants | Voles | Bugs | Millipedes | Insects | Boxelder Bugs | Fire Ants | Mice | Springtails | Clover Mites | Pill Bugs | and more!